MicaelaLV/food-project/README.md

 ## Future implementations

+- [ ] Implement error messages with flash errors
-- [ ] Chef public profile with the chance to choose from an available menu and
+- [ ] Chef public profile with the chance to choose from an available menu
 - [ ] Get an order confirmation recap
 - [ ] Improve styles in landing page, signup, login
-- [ ] User Profile with last orders, and info recap
+- [ ] User Profile with last orders, info recap, and extend Profile for Users in sign up